Lifetimes of metastable windy states in two-dimensional Rayleigh-B\'enard convection with stress-free boundaries: Discussion and conclusions

 If power-law scaling of mean lifetimes continues as $Ra\to\infty$, this would mean that windy convection is never truly stable but is metastable with such long lifetimes at large $Ra$ as to be effectively stable.
 However, the history of transitional shear flow studies suggests caution when extrapolating our findings to asymptotically long lifetimes; for turbulent puffs and slugs, the double-exponential dependence of lifetimes on $Re$ is technically hard to determine, and earlier studies with less data and smaller domains suggested other dependence on $Re$ -- see discussion in \citet{avila2010transient}.
 Extending our DNS approach to larger $Ra$ would be very expensive; nearly 0.47 million CPU hours were needed to observe transitions in all 200 of our highest-$Ra$ simulations.
 Somewhat larger $Ra$ could be reached if simulations are truncated at a maximum timespan rather than waiting for every one to undergo a transition; mean lifetime estimates can account for such truncation, as described in \citet{avila2010transient}.
-Even with truncated simulation times, however, computing precise lifetimes at larger $Ra$ is daunting by DNS alone.
-Large ensembles and long time spans call instead for a laboratory experiment, but our horizontally periodic domain with stress-free top and bottom is not easily produced in the laboratory.
+At even larger $Ra$ where mean lifetimes are extremely long, one might employ a rare-event algorithm where DNS is performed selectively for cases leading to a transition while pruning others, as has been done for shear flows \citep[e.g.,][]{gome2022}.
+Another possibility is a laboratory experiment, which is well suited to long time spans, but 2D convection with stress-free top and bottom would be hard to approximate.
 For this reason and others, it is of great interest to find a laboratory model that displays windy convection.